Vietnam.vn - Nền tảng quảng bá Việt Nam

 For Americans, this means assessing how seriously Mr. Xi takes China’s economic problems.

-“The most important thing to get out of a meeting with Xi is not the outcome.
-It’s the ability to look him in the eye and try to understand a little bit about how he thinks about issues, but also to get some messages from him,” said Cooper, a former US Defense Department official.
+“The most important thing to get from a meeting with Xi is not the outcome.
+It’s the ability to look him in the eye and try to understand a little bit about how he thinks about issues, and get some messages from him,” said Cooper, a former US Defense Department official.

 But other experts say the meeting's potential for meaningful insights is also low.